lupesko/model-zoo-old/models/image_classification/squeezenet/README.md

 ## Training
 We used MXNet as framework with gluon APIs to perform training.
-View the [training notebook](train_squeezenet.ipynb) to understand details for parameters and network for each of the above variants of ResNet.
+View the [training notebook](train_squeezenet.ipynb) to understand details for parameters and network for each of the above variants of SqueezeNet.

 ## Validation
 We used MXNet as framework with gluon APIs to perform validation.
 Use the notebook [imagenet_validation](../imagenet_validation.ipynb) to verify the accuracy of the model on the validation set.
 Make sure to specify the appropriate model name in the notebook.